jpiland16/hmv-scratchpad/sam-log-notes/sam-log.md

 - I know that I can use the technique from Stack Overflow that Jonathan referenced in order to get the quaternion for pointing the x-axis in a specific direction, but how do I also control roll (model z-axis)?
 - I know how to do it with a rotation matrix: Know where the new 'forward' (x) and 'up' (z) axes will be, take their normalized cross product as y, and use these basis vectors as the columns of a rotation matrix.
 How do I express this rotation matrix as a quaternion?
 - According to [this](http://www.euclideanspace.com/maths/geometry/rotations/conversions/matrixToQuaternion/) which is a website referenced in THREE.js documentation, there is a formula to do this, so I just might use it.

+## 5/27/2021
+- I decided to go back to making sample data, since now I have more understanding of the format of OPPORTUNITY data.
+    - A flaw with the previous format was that I didn't know what was represented by the 'twist' (w) component.
+- This time, I'm using a target 'up' and target 'forward' direction to construct a rotation matrix, which then gets transformed to a quaternion and put in (w,x,y,z) format like in the xSens readings in the dataset.
+- The only good data right now is in [the sample data folder](../sample-test-data/data-samples/circle-with-up-control.txt).
+It has the same motion as last week, but with the extra constraint that local 'up' is always tangent to the circle.
+- There's also a really ugly coded [python program](../sample-test-data/graph-animate-transf.py) which animates the (approximate) position, direction and orientation of the sensor given a file with quaternions in (w x y z) form.
+I'm considering trying it on some of the actual OPPORTUNITY dataset soon.
+    - The program takes the text file you want to read as a command line argument.